ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 **Risk 1: Private 4337 mempools remain the status quo.** Bundlers can still suffer from reverts and have a strong desire for an endpoint like `eth_sendRawTransactionConditional`.
 Even without shared 4337 mempools, this endpoint adds value bundlers.
 In our proposed solution, we can allowlist these bundlers and hold them to an SLA.
 It also provides the opportunity for chain operators to verticalize their 4337 offering through the same allowlist functionality.

 **Risk 2: Implemented validation isn't enough for permissionless bundler participation.** The listed validation rules are a starting point and there's room for exploration in horizontally scalable validation.
-However we can fallback to a permissioned allowlist for this endpoint which enables 4337 shared mempools and likely makes no difference to dapp developers which already use a small subset of known infra providers.
+However we can fallback to a permissioned allowlist for this endpoint which still enables 4337 shared mempools and likely makes no difference to dapp developers which already use a small subset of known infra providers.

 **Risk 3: Generalized External Validation.** Validation policies should be DRY'd between interop, eth_sendRawTransactionConditional, and any future use cases.
 These policies that are implementated should work well between these usecases as this approach is adopted and scales.
 The tech-debt here can grow quickly if each solution has it's own methods of preventing DoS and validation, especially operationally.